akaushik101/Profile-Generator/README.md

 This is the basis skeleton of the code that allows you to generate your own company profile.

 For it to actually generate something useful for an organization, the code needs to be slightly modified to fit the organizations' PowerPoint template.
-It is currently modeled off a template found online that remains on my desktop.
+It is currently modeled off a template found online that's in the file.
 However, it can be easily modified.